-- Overland flow path located along the eastern boundary of the subject site, along the common boundary with the Yeronga State High School, within the proposed development site to intercept surface flows from Catchment 1 and convey surcharge flows from Catchment 3. - Upgrade of the existing pipe network draining the trapped sag in Villa St to a DN1200 and realigning it under the proposed overland flow path - Upgrade inlet capacities in Villa St to achieve the minimum levels of serviceability and trafficability criteria for a minor road. - Direct surface flows not captured by the proposed pipe network in Villa St, across Lot 10 to the eastern landscaped overland flow path. - The internal pit and pipe network, and roadways will capture and convey stormwater associated with Catchment 2.
+- Overland flow path located along the eastern boundary of the subject site, along the common boundary with the Yeronga State High School, within the proposed development site to intercept surface flows from Catchment 1 and convey surcharge flows from Catchment 3. - Upgrade of the existing pipe network draining the trapped sag in Villa St to a DN1050 and realigning it under the proposed overland flow path - Upgrade inlet capacities in Villa St to achieve the minimum levels of serviceability and trafficability criteria for a minor road. - Direct surface flows not captured by the proposed pipe network in Villa St, across Lot 10 to the eastern landscaped overland flow path. - The internal pit and pipe network, and roadways will capture and convey stormwater associated with Catchment 2. - Increase flood storage within Lot 4 to ensure that the flood storage removed from Villa St does not increase water surface levels against the railway line, or in upstream or downstream properties.